 07 of 10

 The sit command is usually the first command people teach their dogs.
 It seems pretty basic, but it can play an important role in managing unwanted behaviors.
 For instance, a dog can't sit and jump at the same time.
-By training your dog to sit, you've begun the work needed to prevent him from jumping.
-In addition, training your dog to sit can help him settle down and relax when needed.
+By training your dog to sit, you've begun the work needed to prevent it from jumping.
+Also, training your dog to sit can help it settle down and relax when needed.

 08 of 10

 09 of 10

-The stay command is useful in a number of situations.
-It can keep your dog out from under your feet, or it can save his life by preventing him from running into dangerous situations.
-If your dog knows how to stay on cue, you can manage his behavior well in public and private.
-It may also allow you to let your dog off the leash in certain situations when he must stay still.
+The stay command is useful in many situations.
+It can keep your dog out from under your feet, or it can save its life by preventing it from running into dangerous situations.
+If your dog knows how to stay on cue, you can manage its behavior well in public and private.
+It may also allow you to let your dog off the leash in certain situations when it must stay still.

 10 of 10

-When you give your dog the wait command, it tells him that he can't move forward until you give him the okay.
-It is perfect for keeping a dog from bolting out of a door, his crate, or the car.
-Wait tells your dog something he wants is coming, but he has to be still to get it.
+When you give your dog the wait command, you're telling it to not move forward until you give it the okay.
+It is perfect for keeping a dog from bolting out of a door, its crate, or the car.
+Wait tells your dog something it wants is coming, but it has to be still to get it.
 This cue is similar to stay but gives your dog a little more freedom while waiting.